-Election 2019: Auburn City Council at-large
+Election 2019: Auburn City Council At-Large

 Occupation: Auburn city councilor at-large and Maine Notary Public

-Political experience: State representative for Auburn for three terms, seven nonconsecutive terms on the City Council, two years on the Androscoggin County budget committee, various boards and committees
+Political experience: State representative from Auburn for three terms; seven nonconsecutive terms on the City Council; two years on the Androscoggin County budget committee; various boards and committees

-Q: Why do you think you’re the most qualified, or best candidate for this seat?
+Q: Why do you think you are the most qualified or best candidate for this seat?

 A: In addition to council experience, I have also served three terms in the Maine Legislature representing Auburn.
 Being a supporter of term limits, I voluntarily stepped down to give someone else a chance to run and to focus on the City Council.
 That experience made me more aware and it is difficult to sneak much past me.